 When ovulation begins to fluctuate, you’re less likely to become pregnant.
 Until you haven’t had a period for a year, however, pregnancy is still possible.

-As your estrogen level declines, the tissues lining your vagina and urethra the opening to your bladder become drier, thinner, and less elastic.
+As estrogen levels drop, the tissues inside your vagina and urethra (the opening to your bladder) become drier, thinner, and won’t stretch as much.
 With decreased lubrication, you may experience burning or itching, along with an increased risk of infections of your urinary tract or vagina.
-These changes may make sexual intercourse uncomfortable or even painful.
+Sexual intercourse may become uncomfortable or even painful due to these changes.

 As your estrogen level drops, your blood vessels may expand rapidly, causing your skin temperature to rise.
 This can lead to a feeling of warmth that moves upward from your chest to your shoulders, neck, and head.
 You may sweat, and as the sweat evaporates from your skin, you may feel chilled, weak, and slightly faint.
 Your face might look flushed, and red blotches may appear on your chest, neck, and arms.
 Most hot flashes last from 30 seconds to several minutes, although they can last much longer.
-The frequency, as well as the duration, of hot flashes, varies from person to person.
-You may have them once every hour or only occasionally.
-They can occur any time during the day or night.
+Hot flashes can appear at different levels of intensity and for varying lengths of time, depending on the individual.
+They may occur frequently, such as every hour or only occasionally.
+These situations can take place at any hour, be it during the day or at night.
 They may be a part of your life for a year or more, or you may never have them.

 As you go through menopause, you may experience mood swings, be more irritable or be more prone to emotional upsets.
 In the past, these symptoms were attributed to hormonal fluctuations.
 Yet other factors may contribute to these changes in mood, including stress, insomnia, and life events that can occur in this stage of adulthood such as the illness or death of a parent, grown children leaving home, and retirement.